hharryyf/codeforcepractice/README.md

 finding failure array function of the KMP algorithm and the number of nxt[i] = w-1 would be the final solution. https://vjudge.net/problem/CodeForces-471D

+278. Till I Collapse (diff=2600, persistent range tree and complexity analysis) Let's think what would happen if we solve this problem using a smarter brute force.
+We let k iterate from 1 to n, and solve the problem for each k.
+We firstly use a persistent range tree that would maintain the number of distinct number from [l, r].
+Then, for each k, we let i iterate from 1 to n, and i always jump to the leftmost point such that query[i, inext] > k.
+The solution seems to work in O(n^2logn).
+However, we should note the following fact, if query[i, inext] > k, inext - i >= k.
+Hence, for every k the number of calls to query function is at most n/k times.
+Which means the overall complexity of the algorithm would work in logn(n + n/2 + n/3 + ...) = O(nlognlogn) which would
+definitely run in TL. https://vjudge.net/problem/CodeForces-786C